Geraldine Chacón: Prison conditions

 Geraldine Chacón was held in a cell with 25 women, with little or no access to drinking water, clean clothes, sanitary facilities, medicines or other medical services.
 She was not allowed to go outside in the sunlight, to see family members or to see her lawyers.

 Information on her condition was available only indirectly through reports from people who managed to visit their relatives in the same cell as Geraldine.

 It was left to her mother, Natividad Villarroel, to attempt to supply her with 15 liters of water a week, medicines and personal hygiene items.

 There was concern that the "conditions of detention could constitute torture or cruel, inhuman or degrading treatment".

 Release

 Chacón was conditionally released on 1 June 2018, one of a group of 87 political prisoners released at that time.

-However her case has not been formally closed by the Venezuelan authorities, placing her at risk of re-imprisonment.
-She is not allowed to leave the country.
-Amnesty considers her to be at risk, and continues to appeal on her behalf.
+Her release included a number of legal restrictions, including limiting her contact with media outlets.
+Her risk of re-imprisonment remains high.